Recently, air fresheners have been in the news because of findings that they

 clicking

-consider the Dr. Whitaker Neoair Plus Total Shield units.
+buy the Dr. Whitaker units.)
 The Neoair

 units were given a very high rating by